memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 Now, instead of using `/node/subnode@0123ABC` to identify the node, we can simply use its label `subnode_label` - which must be **unique** throughout the entire devicetree.
 We'll go into details about labels and their use in a later section, for now, it is enough to know that we can use _node labels_ as a shorthand for a node's full path.

-Let's see how nodes look like in a real devicetree source (_include_) file in Zephyr.
+That's it for the first theory lesson - let's see how nodes look like in a real devicetree source (_include_) file in Zephyr.
 The following is a snippet of the devicetree source file for the nRF52840 microcontroller:

 `zephyr/dts/arm/nordic/nrf52840.dtsi`

 ```dts
 / {
   soc {